soverenio/docs/docs/administration/updating-soveren.md

     To update Soveren gateway:

     1. If you deployed Soveren with Docker Compose, you still have the configuration repo cloned locally to run it.

+        Switch to the repo.
+Save the local changes you made while initally configuring Soveren.

-        Switch to the repo and pull the latest manifest update:
+        Pull the latest manifest update:

           ```
-          git pull --rebase --autostash
+          git pull
           ```

-        The command allows you to keep the local changes you made while initially configuring Soveren.
+        Apply the local changes you saved.

     2. Apply the Soveren gateway manifest update running the command below in the ``compose`` repo folder: